Gaussian Approximation for High-Dimensional Second-Order $U$- and $V$-statistics with Size-Dependent Kernels under i.n.i.d. Sampling: Special Cases and Potential Applications

-with $\Gamma_{n,j} \coloneqq \frac{1}{n}\sum_{i=1}^n (1 - P_{ii,j})(\pi_j^\top Z_{ij}) (\pi_j^\top Z_{ij})^\top = O_p(1)$.
+with $\Gamma_{n,j} \coloneqq \frac{1}{n}\sum_{i=1}^n (1 - \Pi_{ii,j})(\pi_j^\top Z_{ij}) (\pi_j^\top Z_{ij})^\top = O_p(1)$.
 Note that the convergence rate of the first term is $O_p(1/\mu_{n,j})$ and of the second term is $O_p(\sqrt{K_{n,j}}/\mu_{n,j}^2)$.
 Then, it can be seen that

 These three cases are corresponding to (i) the ordinary instrumental variable regression model, (ii) linear regression model with many instrumental variables, and (iii) linear regression model with many-weak instrumental variables.
 In $U$-statistic terms, Case (i) corresponds to dominance of the linear term, Case (ii) to absence of the dominant term and Case (iii) to dominance of the quadratic term.
-Therefore, $\hat{\theta}_{n,j} - \theta_j $ has a weighted $U$-statistic form which does not always have Hoeffding dominant component.
+Therefore, $\hat{\theta}_{n,j} - \theta_j $ has a weighted $U$-statistic form which does not always have Hoeffding dominant component. \cite{chao2012asymptotic} established normal approximation of $\hat{\theta}_{n,j}$ under the fixed-dimensional setting, applying their Lemma A.2.
+Their approximation is valid for any of the these three regimes.

-Applying their Lemma A.2, \cite{chao2012asymptotic} established normal approximation of $\hat{\theta}_{n,j}$ for a fixed $j$.
-Their approximation is valid for any of the three regimes above.
-We can use our high-dimensional CLT (\cref{thm:main-inid}) to extend this result to the $(d_j\times p)$-dimensional joint vector $\hat{\theta}_n \coloneqq (\hat{\theta}_{n,1}, \dots, \hat{\theta}_{n,p})$ with possibly diverging $p$.
-Notably, it accommodates heterogeneous regimes across coordinates, for example, Case (i) holds for coordinate $j\in[p]$ whereas Case (iii) holds for coordinate $k\in[p]$.
+We can use our high-dimensional CLT (\cref{thm:main-inid}) and the evaluation on the high-dimensional $U$-statistics (\cref{thm:max-is-inid}) to extend the framework to the $(d_j\times p)$-dimensional joint vector $\hat{\theta}_n \coloneqq (\hat{\theta}_{n,1}, \dots, \hat{\theta}_{n,p})$ with a large $p$.
+Specifically, we can use \cref{thm:max-is-inid} to derive the influential function by the uniform evaluation on $\hat{\Gamma}_{n,j}$ conditional on $Z$ and apply \cref{thm:main-inid} to obtain a simultaneous Gaussian approximation for the resulting influential function with weighted $U$-statistic form.
+Such Gaussian approximation result imposes no structural restrictions on the dependence across coordinates.
+More notably, our result accommodates heterogeneous regimes, for example, Case (i) holds for a coordinate $j\in[p]$ whereas Case (iii) holds for a different coordinate $k\in[p]$.